Connecticut Avenue-Mount Pleasant Line: Better Bus Redesign

+During the proposals, Route D12 was renamed to Route D10 and kept its same proposed routing.
+Route D74 kept its proposed routing.

+On November 21, 2024, WMATA approved its Better Bus Redesign Network.

 As part of WMATA's Better Bus Redesign beginning on June 29, 2025, routes 42 and 43 were combined and named the D72.
 The D72 follows the 43’s route between Mount Pleasant and Farragut Square, then turns onto I Street NW before terminating at McPherson Square station along H Street NW.
-Also: during rush hour and early morning weekend hours, the line was extended from Mount Pleasant to Van Ness–UDC station via Park Road NW, Porter Street NW, and Connecticut Avenue NW.
+Also during rush hour and early morning weekend hours, the line was extended from Mount Pleasant to Van Ness–UDC station via Park Road NW, Porter Street NW, and Connecticut Avenue NW.
 Service to Dupont Circle was replaced by an extended Route H8 (renamed into the D74), which terminates at Potomac Park.
-Service to Kennedy Center was replaced by a rerouted 32 (renamed the D10).
+Service to Kennedy Center was replaced by a rerouted 32 renamed the D10.

+During WMATA FY2027 budget proposal, WMATA proposed to extend every other trip from Mount Pleasant to Van Ness station during the weekday midday and all day weekends.
+All late night service would operate between Van Ness station and McPherson Square.
+Subsequently the proposal was approved on April 23, 2026.

+On June 21, 2026, every other trip would be extended from Mount Pleasant to Van Ness station daily between 6:00 AM to 9:00 PM.
+All trips between 4:00 AM to 6:00 AM and between 9:00 PM to 12:00 AM will operate the full route between Van Ness station to McPherson Square.